Stuff That Ships

 IQualify

-Two halves of the same problem nobody in school athletics wanted to own: where's the equipment, and how good is the athlete. eTrax tracks the gear and its chain of custody so nothing walks off without a name attached. eCombine scores and evaluates athletes so the roster decisions are based on something real.
-Both built FERPA-clean from the ground up, because it's student data and that's not optional.
+Two halves of one problem nobody in school athletics wanted to own — where's the equipment, and how good is the athlete. eTrax is the equipment half: it tracks athletics gear and its chain of custody so nothing walks off without a name attached.

 ConManagement